chalkygames123/front-end-template/README.md

 Alternatively, [create a new repository from this template on GitHub](https://github.com/chalkygames123/front-end-template/generate).

-Right after the initialization, you may want to delete these files and directories or modify its content as you see fit:
+Right after the initialization, you may want to delete these files and directories or modify their content as you see fit:

 - `.github`
 - `LICENSE`